mkloubert/vs-remote-debugger/README.md

 Set information for 2: Hello I am a note for second entry!
 ```

-Now you see that note in the list of message:
+Now you see can that note in the list of messages:

 ```
 list